Artificial island: United Arab Emirates

 The United Arab Emirates is home to several artificial island projects.
-They include the Yas Island, augmentions to Saadiyat Island, Khalifa Port, Al Reem Island, Al Lulu Island, Al Raha Creek, al Hudairiyat Island, The Universe and the Dubai Waterfront.
+They include the Yas Island, augmentations to Saadiyat Island, Khalifa Port, Al Reem Island, Al Lulu Island, Al Raha Creek, al Hudairiyat Island, The Universe and the Dubai Waterfront.
 Palm Islands (Palm Jumeirah, Palm Jebel Ali, and Deira Island) and the World Islands off Dubai are created for leisure and tourism purposes.

 The Burj Al Arab is on its own artificial island.
 The Universe, Palm Jebel Ali, Dubai Waterfront, and Palm Deira are on hold.